IBM/CRAIG/.docs/power-vs-workspace-deployment.md

 To dynamically fetch Power VS images and storage pools within CRAIG, the IBM Power VS APIs require a workspace to be created.
 CRAIG provides Terraform scripts to automatically provision these workspaces and an environment file that can be used for both IBM Code Engine deployments and local deployments.

 >* _**Note:** this only needs to be done once per IBM Cloud Account, not per user of CRAIG._
->* _This is a recommended but optional step.
-If these workspaces are not deployed CRAIG will use a static list which may include options that are not available in a specific zone._
 >* _The deploy.sh script used to deploy CRAIG in IBM Code Engine can also automatically deploy the workspaces using its `-z` parameter._

 ## Prerequisites